project-ocre/project-ocre.github.io/docs/samples/index.md

 This page provides an overview of the sample applications available for Ocre-enabled devices.
 These samples demonstrate how to build and deploy applications using the Ocre platform, helping you get started with development quickly and efficiently.

 ---
-## Sample Structure

-Each sample project in this repository consists of the following components:

-1. **Application source file** (`main.c`): Contains the main logic of the sample application in C.
-2. **CMakeLists.txt** (`CMakeLists.txt`): Specifies how to build the project using CMake.
-3. **Build configuration file** (`build.yaml`): Defines the container image configuration parameters.
-5. **Container application file** (`manifest.yaml`): Defines container application configuration parameters.

-These files work together to create a complete Ocre container application.

----

 ## Available Samples
 We offer *two* sample applications to help you understand and explore the capabilities of the Ocre platform: